nephio-project/docs/content/en/docs/guides/install-guides/install-on-single-vm.md

 ---

 {{% pageinfo %}}
-This page is draft and the separation of the content to different categories is not clearly done.
+This page is draft and the separation of the content to different categories is not done.
 {{% /pageinfo %}}

 In this guide, you will set up Nephio running in a single VM with: